-- Ongoing communication with the affected landowners and stakeholders (including Exxaro) during the implementation of the project. - Prior to any construction, undertake necessary negotiations with directly affected landowners and establish requirements for access, fencing, game requirements, existing reticulation, etc. - Ensure compliance with the Reserve, as determined and administered under the National Water Act (No. 36 of 1998). - Diligent compliance monitoring of the EMP, environmental authorisation and other relevant environmental legislation by an Independent ECO is crucial to ensure compliance with the stipulated management measures. - River crossings to be suitably stabilised to prevent damage to the structure and function of the affected watercourses. - Suitable flow diversion required to maintain dry works areas for river crossings. - A qualified and / or appropriately experienced botanist or experienced person who knows the specific vegetation type well will mark protected trees when the route is pegged and the necessary permits must be obtained under the National Forests Act (No. 84 of 1998) if avoidance is not possible. - Suitable fencing and access control required to protect animals on game farms. - Strict security measures to be implemented. - During scouring of the pipeline, measures need to be implemented to manage erosion of the structures of the receiving watercourses. - Should portable sewage treatment works be required, then the necessary authorisation must be sought in terms of the National Water Act (No. 36 of 1998) and NEMA (if applicable).
+• Ongoing communication with the affected landowners and stakeholders (including Exxaro) during the implementation of the project.

+- Prior to any construction, undertake necessary negotiations with directly affected landowners and establish requirements for access, fencing, game requirements, existing reticulation, etc. - Ensure compliance with the Reserve, as determined and administered under the National Water Act (No. 36 of 1998). - Implement MCWAP in accordance with TCTA ISO 14001 aligned Environmental Management System.
+Refer to institutional and staffing arrangements included in EMP. - Diligent compliance monitoring of the EMP, environmental authorisation and other relevant environmental legislation by an Independent ECO is crucial to ensure compliance with the stipulated management measures. - River crossings to be suitably stabilised to prevent damage to the structure and function of the affected watercourses. - Suitable flow diversion required to maintain dry works areas for river crossings. - A qualified and / or appropriately experienced botanist or experienced person who knows the specific vegetation type will mark protected trees when the route is pegged and the necessary permits must be obtained under the National Forests Act (No. 84 of 1998) if avoidance is not possible. - Suitable fencing and access control required to protect animals on game farms. - Strict security measures to be implemented. - During scouring of the pipeline, measures need to be implemented to manage erosion in the receiving watercourses. - Should portable sewage treatment works be required, then the necessary authorisation must be sought in terms of the National Water Act (No. 36 of 1998) and NEMA (if applicable).